Medical official: air strike kills at least 43 in Ethiopia's Tigray

 Ethiopian military spokesman Colonel Getnet Adane did not confirm or deny the incident.
 He said air strikes were a common military tactic and that government forces do not target civilians.

-The bomb hit a market at around 1:00 p.m., according to a woman who said her husband and two-year-old daughter had been injured.
+The bomb hit a market at around 1 p.m., according to a woman who said her husband and 2-year-old daughter had been injured.

 “We didn’t see the plane, but we heard it,” she told Reuters on Wednesday.
 “When the explosion happened, everyone ran out.
 After a time we came back and were trying to pick up the injured.”